|

 OUTLINE: A guide to

-events in each family group lifestyle.
+important dates and events in each family group lifestyle.

 A. Names in